WWJ-TV: Changes and controversies

-Its programming rarely attracted significant viewership or community attention, with one exception: talk show Strictly Speaking, which was most famously hosted by Shaun Robinson.
-Robinson joined channel 62 after graduating from Cass Technical High School and Spelman College initially as a Big City News reporter but soon fronted Strictly Speaking, a topical talk show where one media outlet dubbed her "our own Oprah".
+One of WGPR-TV's local programs, the topical talk show Strictly Speaking, attracted significant community attention as the decade ended.
+Shaun Robinson joined channel 62 after graduating from Cass Technical High School and Spelman College; she initially appeared as a Big City News reporter but soon fronted Strictly Speaking, where one media outlet dubbed her "our own Oprah".
 Robinson left WGPR-TV in March 1989 to become the evening co-anchor for Flint's WEYI-TV; her replacement, Darieth (Cummings) Chisholm, boasted of wanting "to take Oprah's place" at one speaking engagement.
 On a 1990 edition of the program, which had Rita Clark assuming host duties, Kwame Kenyatta of the New Afrikan People's Organization made comments about what he claimed was Israel's "unholy alliance with South Africa", which resulted in the organization receiving death threats and coverage of the controversy by WWJ radio.
 Several months later, Faisal Arabo's Arab Voice program received unwanted attention when Arabo traveled to Iraq twice to meet Saddam Hussein in October and December 1990, the first trip resulting in the freeing of 14 hostages.
 Public sentiment due to the Gulf War led Anheuser-Busch to drop their sponsorship of Arab Voice, while Arabo denied his program had political leanings.

-WGPR-TV also picked up some assorted network shows: it aired CBS's The Pat Sajak Show in late-night when WJBK-TV declined to carry it and added the NBC soap opera Santa Barbara in 1991 after WDIV-TV dropped the program.
+WGPR-TV also picked up some assorted network shows: it aired CBS's The Pat Sajak Show in late night when WJBK-TV declined to carry it and added the NBC soap opera Santa Barbara in 1991 after WDIV-TV dropped the program.
 When WJBK-TV dropped CBS This Morning to launch a local morning newscast in September 1992, WGPR-TV picked it up the following month.
-After must-carry rules requiring local cable systems to carry all broadcast stations in their area were struck down in 1985, WGPR-TV did lose carriage on two suburban systems: a Harron Cable system on the Macomb–St. Clair county line and Grosse Pointe Cable, the latter of which had dropped channel 62 in 1991 in order to carry C-SPAN2.
+After must-carry rules requiring local cable systems to carry all broadcast stations in their area were struck down in 1985, WGPR-TV lost carriage on two suburban systems: a Harron Cable system on the Macomb–St. Clair county line and Grosse Pointe Cable, the latter of which dropped channel 62 in 1991 to carry C-SPAN2.